 This is the only point where you will find aesthetic differences between FR230 and FR235, as behind it you will find the optical pulse sensor.

 Of course, the cable clamp changes the design, and it is not the same as in the previous models, although in this case it is compatible between FR230, FR235 and FR630, so in all these weeks I have only needed one cable on the desk.
 Thanks, Garmin!

-The connection is made by "biting" into the watch.
-The socket for inserting the clip is quite well marked, so it is easy to tell when the cable is correctly positioned.
-The watch is securely fastened, so you can leave it hanging on the charger.
+The connection is made by "biting" the watch.
+The socket that has to insert the clamp is quite well marked, so it is easy to know when the cable is well placed.
+The watch is securely fastened, so you can leave it hanging from the charger.

 Once you've met him up close, I'll show you everything he's capable of.

 There are several new features not found in the models they replace (Forerunner 220 and Forerunner 225 The basic use is the same, you put on the watch, start the activity and run (this is not yet done by the watch for us).
 But many other things change.
 For the better.